Download lakehouse reference architectures

 Download: Batch ETL reference architecture for Azure Databricks

 Ingest tools use source-specific adapters to read data from the source and then either store it in the cloud storage from where Auto Loader can read it, or call Databricks directly (for example, with partner ingest tools integrated into the Databricks lakehouse).
 To load the data, the Databricks ETL and processing engine - via DLT - runs the queries.
-Single or multitask jobs can be orchestrated by Databricks workflows and governed by Unity Catalog (access control, audit, lineage, and so on).
+Single or multitask workflows can be orchestrated by Databricks Jobs and governed by Unity Catalog (access control, audit, lineage, and so on).
 If low-latency operational systems require access to specific golden tables, they can be exported to an operational database such as an RDBMS or key-value store at the end of the ETL pipeline.

 Use case: Streaming and change data capture (CDC)